Online Mediation: How to ‘Zoom’ Your Way to Divorce

 Online Mediation with Zoom or other Video Software

-With the rise of technology and social distancing, divorce mediation can be done virtually with online sessions using Zoom, Skype or other video software.
+With the rise of technology and social distancing, mediation can be done virtually with online sessions using Zoom or other video software.
 This allows for more flexibility in scheduling.
 With so many of us working from home, the traditional 9-5, Monday-Friday hours are no longer applicable.
-Online mediation sessions via video can be held during off-hours, like nights and weekends, without the inconvenience of having to travel to an office.
+Online divorce mediation sessions via video can be held during off-hours, like nights and weekends, without the inconvenience of having to travel to an office.

 The use of technology also allows the session to be conducted from anywhere.
 This means you can choose a divorce mediator that best fits your needs and isn't necessarily local.

-Zoom and other video software also allows the mediator to "share" the computer screen so you can see the agreement in real-time.
+Zoom and other video software also allow the mediator to "share" the computer screen so you can see the agreement in real-time.
 Parenting plans, finances, and other documents can easily be discussed.

 Online Mediation Makes Social Distancing Easy